Mucormycosis

 Early diagnosis and treatment of mucormycosis are important to prevent death or to avoid extensive surgery, which often causes disfigurement.
 Thus, treatment is started as soon as this infection is diagnosed or suspected.

 Controlling the underlying condition is very important.
-For example, people with a low white blood cell count are given injections to increase their white blood cell count.
+For example, people taking deferoxamine may be able to stop taking that medication.
+People with uncontrolled diabetes are given insulin to lower blood sugar levels.may be able to stop taking that medication.
 People with uncontrolled diabetes are given insulin to lower blood sugar levels.

 Infected tissue and especially dead tissue must be removed by surgery.

 Mucormycosis is very serious.
-Even when as much infected and dead tissue as possible is removed and antifungal drugs are used appropriately, many people with this infection die.
+Even when as much infected and dead tissue as possible is removed and antifungal medications are used appropriately, this infection is fatal for many people.

 Drugs Mentioned In This Article